Web Component

 onUpdate

-The onUpdate method is called whenever the component props are updated via the setAttribute or changing the props property on the element instance directly.
+The onUpdate method is called whenever the component props are updated via the setAttribute or by changing the props property on the element instance directly.

 javascript